icub-tech-iit/outside-collaborators/README.md

   find it out.
 To circumvent this, leave the entry empty for one round to give the action the possibility to perform the required cleanup.
 Soon afterward, the entry can be safely removed.
 Of course, there are other smarter ways to get it done automatically (e.g. by comparing `HEAD` against `HEAD~`) but this is actually the simplest.
-Obviously, one can also perform a manual cleanup.
+Obviously, one can also perform a manual cleanup straight away.
 - Pending [known bugs][6] 🐛

 ## 🔳 Outro